mattermost/docs/source/manage/cloud-data-export.rst

    mmctl export create --attachments [flags].

 Ensure you set **attachments** to **true** to include file attachments - this creates a zip file of your Mattermost data.

-You can see the progress on the export job with ``mmctl export job list`` and when it's finished, the list of exported zipfiles with ``mmctl export list`` and from it get the exportname to use in the next command.
+You can see the progress on the export job using ``mmctl export job list``.
+When it's finished, generate the list of exported zipfiles with ``mmctl export list``.
+In this list will be the ``exportname`` of the file you want to download.

 Next, download the export file by running the following mmctl command:

 .. code::